-Enclave bombarded by Syrian regime in deadliest day in 3 years
+Syria's Eastern Ghouta suffers 250 civilian deaths, rights group says

-(CNN)More than 100 civilians have been killed in Syria's Eastern Ghouta in the past 24 hours, the largest single-day death toll in the rebel-held area in nearly three years, according to observers.
+(CNN)At least 250 civilians have been killed by shelling and airstrikes in Syria's Eastern Ghouta in the past 48 hours, the UK-based Syrian Observatory for Human Rights said Tuesday.

-At least 20 children were among those killed by Syrian regime shelling and airstrikes on the besieged Damascus suburb, which rights activists and residents described as being under "constant bombardment."
+The death toll included 58 children and 42 women, the group said.
+More than 1,200 people were wounded by the Syrian regime shelling and airstrikes on the besieged Damascus suburb, which rights activists and residents described as being under "constant bombardment."

+SOHR said at least 106 of the civilian deaths took place on Tuesday.

+The monitoring group said the death toll is the highest since the 2013 alleged chemical attack on eastern Ghouta, which activists say killed approximately 1,400 people.

-"These are the worst days of our lives in Ghouta," Eastern Ghouta hospital director and pediatrician Amani Ballour told CNN.
+"These are the worst days of our lives in Ghouta," Eastern Ghouta hospital director and pediatrician Amani Ballour said.

-"We in Ghouta have been getting hit by airstrikes for more than 5 years and this is not new to us ... but we have never seen anything like this escalation."
+"We in Ghouta have been getting hit by airstrikes for more than five years and this is not new to us ... but we have never seen anything like this escalation."

-The death toll from Monday is the largest in Eastern Ghouta since an alleged chemical attack killed hundreds in the area in 2015, Rami Abdel Rahman of the London-based Syrian Observatory for Human Rights told CNN.
-That attack sparked an international outcry and nearly prompted military intervention by the Obama administration.
+Various Islamic rebel groups control Eastern Ghouta, including the al Qaeda-linked Hayat Tahrir al-Sham, which was previously known as Jabhat al Nusra before renouncing its ties to al Qaeda.

-Doctors told CNN that medics were working around the clock treating hundreds of injured people.
+Doctors said medics were working around the clock treating hundreds of injured people.
 Several medical facilities in Eastern Ghouta were reported to have been struck on Monday.

-Medical supplies were already in short supply due to a years-long siege of the area that began in 2012.
+Medical supplies were already in short supply due to a yearslong siege of the area that began in 2012.
 Now, Syrian regime forces are accelerating their offensive against the suburb, one of the last rebel-controlled areas in the country.

-"I can tell you that the situation is very catastrophic ... there were four hospitals that were destroyed and cannot be able to continue their work in helping people in Eastern Ghouta," doctor Fares Ouraiba told CNN from the Damascus suburb.
+"I can tell you that the situation is very catastrophic ... there were four hospitals that were destroyed and cannot be able to continue their work in helping people in Eastern Ghouta," Dr. Fares Ouraiba said from the Damascus suburb.
 He said most of the dead were women and children.

 Meanwhile, the Syrian government reported that five civilians were killed and 20 other injured Tuesday by rocket and mortar fire launched from Eastern Ghouta, according to Syrian state news agency SANA.